Edit manually entered estimate items and work items

 1. Go to Leads or Projects and select the lead or project in the Quick Select section.

-2. Select Estimates in the Preconstruction section.
+2. On the Lead or Project Home page, select Estimates in the Preconstruction section.

 4. Select View Estimate.